-Bribes and cash gifts Offering or accepting a bribe has particularly serious, criminal consequences.
+Bribes and cash gifts

+Offering or accepting a bribe has particularly serious, criminal consequences.
 Consequently, any offer of 'money' is a reportable gift which must be refused and reported immediately to the Chief Executive Officer and /or the Public Interest Disclosure Coordinator and where relevant, the Victoria Police.

+Bribes and cash gifts also include gift cards, vouchers, shares or anything else that can be easily converted into money.

+Hospitality

-Prihas and each gifts also include gift cards, vouchars, charge or Bribes and cash gifts also include gift cards, vouchers, shares or anything else that can be easily converted into money.
-Hospitality Hospitality includes free or subsidised meals, beverages or refreshments or travel and accommodation provided in conjunction with an official meeting, function or related events such as: training sessions and seminars. workshops. conferences. council functions or events. social functions organised by groups such as community organisations.
+Hospitality is the friendly reception and entertainment of guests.
+Hospitality includes free or subsidised meals, beverages or refreshments or travel and accommodation provided in conjunction with an official meeting, function or related events such as:

+- training sessions and seminars.

+- workshops.

+- conferences.

+- council functions or events.

+- social functions organised by groups such as community organisations.